-Rotary Foundation Global Grants support larger, in¬ternational projects with sustainable, measurable, high-impact out¬comes in one of six areas of focus that correspond to the Foundation’s mission.
+Rotary Foundation Global Grants support larger, in¬ternational projects with sustainable, measurable, high-impact out¬comes in one of seven areas of focus that correspond to the Foundation’s mission.

 Clubs and districts can either create their own Global Grant Projects in the areas of focus or sponsor Packaged Global Grants developed by The Rotary Foundation in co¬operation with its strategic partners.